 In order to help make sense of these developments, I recently reread Chris Anderson’s “The Long Tail” (2004).
 Anderson’s theory, if you’re not familiar with it, argued that the Internet has fundamentally changed the economics of producing and distributing digital products.
 “Shelf space” on the Internet is virtually infinite and increasingly inexpensive.
 It’s now financially feasible for vendors to sell a much wider variety of digital products, particularly books, films, and music and other media.
-Marketing strategy is shifting from a dependence on a relatively limited number of “hits” or “blockbusters” (e.g. Top 40 radio; New York Times bestseller lists) to serving niches.
+Consequently, marketing strategy is shifting from a dependence on a relatively limited number of “hits” or “blockbusters” (e.g. Top 40 radio; New York Times bestseller lists) to serving niches.

 Higher Ed and Content Variety

-Interestingly, Anderson contends that consumers have tended to purchase “hits”, not because they are indifferent to less popular fare, but because of a lack of choice.
+Anderson contends that consumers have tended to purchase “hits”, not because they are indifferent to less popular fare, but because of a lack of choice.
 But now the Internet is removing the bottleneck between suppliers and consumers.
 And as search and distribution technologies improve, and costs continue to decrease, Anderson forecasts that the top sellers in a variety of markets will constitute a smaller share of total sales, and the number of different products available will increase dramatically (i.e. further flattening and lengthening of the distribution of sales).
 This is the “long tail”.

 Of particular relevance to higher education, Anderson also predicts that more products will come to us by way of “amateurs”.
-These products created and sold by individuals (often on a part-time basis) are often tendered alongside those from large commercial enterprises.
-Youtube is an example of this; blogs are another.
+These products created and sold by individuals (often on a part-time basis) are often presented alongside those from large commercial enterprises.
+Youtube is an example of this, blogs are another.

 We are seeing a similar trend in higher education.
 Content development and distribution is being pushed down to the most local-level: the individual instructor.
 The role of the instructor is unusually well-suited to this trend because, firstly, academics are subject-matter experts, and are expected to be able to create their own instructional materials.
 They create course notes, slides (powerpoint), and research papers.
 The difference is that now they have the capacity to build this content on better platforms and distribute it widely.

-Second, the idea that “everyone is an author now”, which is made possible by the changes Anderson identifies, fits perfectly with the pursuit of originality that is fundamental to the social and labour market value of academics.
+The idea that “everyone is an author now”, which is made possible by the changes Anderson identifies, fits perfectly with the pursuit of originality that is fundamental to the social and labour market value of academics.
 An academic’s value is largely based on their knowledge of subject matter.
 And in order for the academic to be valuable, their contribution to the subject must be in some respect original.
 Consequently, academics have a vested interest in maintaining the notion that their work is original; publishing is the means by which this originality is publicly demonstrated.

 Third and finally, there is a cultural and political component to self-publishing.
 For many, the act of self-publishing is a means of working outside and beyond the control of larger organizations, typically commercial ones.
 This is a very appealing notion to many people in the field of education, in so far that it is consistent with the political leanings of many academics and their attitudes with respect to the limited role that commerce should play in education.